maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

   <source media="(prefers-color-scheme: light)" srcset="../manuals/AP_modes.png">
   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="../manuals/AP_modes.png">
 </picture>
 A key strength of AlphaPulldown is its ability to flexibly define how proteins are combined for structure prediction of protein complexes.
-Here are the two main approaches you can use:
+Here are the three main approaches you can use:

 * Single file: Create a file where each row lists the protein sequences you want to predict together.
 * Multiple Files: Provide several files, each containing protein sequences.
 AlphaPulldown will automatically generate all possible combinations by pairing rows of protein names from each file.

-Let's take a closer look at the AlphaPuldown pipeline:
+* All versus all: AlphaPulldown will generate all possible non-redundant combinations of proteins in the list.

+AlphaPuldown work pipeline is the following:

 1) **Features and MSA**: At this step for every queried protein sequence AlphaFold searches for preinstalled databases using HMMER and calculates multiple sequence alignment (MSA) for all finden homologues.
 Additionally, AlphaFold searches for homolog structures that will be used as templates for features generation.
 This step requires only CPU to run.<be>